 5. Set up a room divider

 Renting a studio can pose one very intimidating challenge — creating a sense of division between each living area.
-Room dividers can come in handy for this specific need.
+Room dividers, especially the foldable kind, can come in handy for this specific need.
 Get crafty and make your own with curtains or take a page from this DIY project and use a bamboo clothing rack with pretty blankets and macrame detailing to separate two spaces.

 6. Get smart with lighting